larytet/binlog/README.md

 The API is not thread safe.
 One prossible workaround is to have an instance of the binlog in every thread, and flush the output to a file/stdout from time to time.
 Add index and/or a timestamp all log entries and order the log entries when printing for human consumption

-This logger will not work well for application which allocate format strings dynamically, like in the code below
+This logger will not work well for applications which allocate format strings dynamically, like in the code below

 ```Go
 {